 Leonard Kelley holds a bachelor's in physics with a minor in mathematics.
 He loves the academic world and strives to constantly explore it.

 Material science is a dynamic field with some difficult expectations.
-You have to constantly be aiming to make the strongest, most durable, and cheapest objects on the planet.
+You must constantly aim to make the strongest, most durable, and cheapest objects on the planet.
 Perhaps you are even looking to make a brand new material never seen before.
 Therefore, it is always a treat to me when I see an old construct become new with just a minor tweak.
 In this case, we look at one of the oldest materials made by man that is still in use today: glass.

 Innovation: Wavelength Selector

 Imagine if glass could be used to select a specific wavelength of light and not have any residual ones after your selection.
-Specially tailored crystals would be used but they could be prohibitively expensive.
+Specially tailored crystals would be used, but they could be prohibitively expensive.
 Enter the Glass Products Division of Container-less Research Inc. and their REAL (Rare Earth Aluminum oxide) glass.
-It has the ability to not only be that specific wavelength but it can be changed based on the users’ needs without worry of bleed through from the other potential wavelengths.
-It could also be used in computer communications, has applications for lasers, and can be made on a small scale (Roy).
+It has the ability to not only be that specific wavelength, but it can also be changed based on the users’ needs without worry of bleed through from the other potential wavelengths.
+Additionally, it could be used in computer communications, has applications for lasers, and can be made on a small scale (Roy).